 Of course, you can also take a taxi.
-Taxis are relatively cheap, and ubiquitous in Hong Kong.
-Taxis are very convenient but make economical sense if there are 3 of you traveling together.
-And if you’re a group of 3 (or less), you can also hire a Tesla (for roughly the same price as a taxi) to pick you up at the airport!
+Taxis are relatively cheap and ubiquitous in Hong Kong.
+Taxis are very convenient but make economic sense if there are 3 of you travelling together.
+And if you’re a group of 3 (or less), you can also hire a private car to pick you up at the airport!

 Hotels – Where To Stay In Hong Kong?

-Hong Kong is a relatively small city that really well connected.
-However, as a tourist I would recommend that you find a hotel that is either on the Island or Kowloon, and is close to the MTR.
-Here are my options for hotels in Hong Kong.
+Hong Kong is a relatively small city that’s really well-connected.
+However, as a tourist, I would recommend that you find a hotel that is either on Hong Kong Island or Kowloon and is close to the MTR.
+Here are a few options for hotels in Hong Kong.